WHICH VEHICLES IN THE CITROËN RANGE ARE ELECTRIFIED?

 WHAT PLUGS DO CITROËN ELECTRIC VEHICLES USE?

 Citroën's new generation electric vehicles are equipped with CCS (Combined Charging System) sockets, this means that they can be charged from a standard Type 2 chargepoint, a domestic plug socket, or a public rapid charger.
-Citroën plug-in hybrids have Type 2 sockets because they don’t need to be rapid charged whilst the current range of Citroën electric vehicles, including Berlingo Electric have Type 1 & CHAdeMO connectors.
+Citroën plug-in hybrids have Type 2 sockets because they don’t need to be rapid charged whilst the current range of Citroën electric vehicles, including Berlingo Electric (no longer available as a new vehicle) have Type 1 & CHAdeMO connectors.

 WHAT IF SOMETHING GOES WRONG?
 AREN’T BATTERIES EXPENSIVE TO REPLACE?